 Getting certified through an accredited organization can help you stand out as a professional and add credibility to your brand.
 Getting a certification can help you feel more confident in your ability to help your clients reach their goals.
 You will not only gain new information and facts, but you'll also learn methods and strategies so that you can be more productive with your clients.

 5. Resources and more opportunities to learn

 When you associate yourself with a certifying body such as the National Academy of Sports Medicine, you're not just receiving textbook materials and a piece of paper saying you're qualified to help others.
-Not only do you have more opportunities to expand your knowledge with other certifications, but you also have access to blogs, research, news, magazines (like the American Fitness magazine), special events, and more.
+Not only do you have more opportunities to expand your knowledge with other certifications, but you also have access to blogs, research, news, magazines, special events, and more.

 6. Increase your revenue

 With your nutrition certification, you can build an in-person or online business around guiding your clients through their diet, or you can add a service onto an already existing business in the fitness industry.

 While I believe a nutrition certification shouldn't be the be-all and end-all of your career, it can open up a lot of doors for you.
 Think of it as having another tool in your toolbox.
 It's another way to bridge the gap between where your client is today and where they want to be.
 With nutrition being the most critical aspect of most people's fitness goals, why not be the professional that your clients can go to to see the results that they want to see?